-I am a wall, and my breasts like towers: then was I in his eyes as one that found favour.
+THE SHULAMITE I am a wall, and my breasts like towers; then I became in his eyes as one who found peace.
 (Song of Solomon 8:10)

 The types of the coming of the Lord, such as the events attending the attack by Gideon’s army of 300, show that the Lord Jesus will govern first with a small part of His elect.
 There also are other major types that portray the same concept, such as the separation of the Ark from the Tabernacle of the Congregation and the three anointings of King David.